How to launch apps on Fire TV with Harmony Remote

 If you’ve got an Amazon Fire TV box and a hub based Harmony remote control, this is great news!

-I’m a big fan of Logitech Harmony remote controls and I’ve had a hub-based Harmony Ultimate for around a year now and I absolutely love it.
+I’m a big fan of Logitech Harmony remote controls and I’ve had a hub-based Harmony Ultimate (affiliate link*) for around a year now and I absolutely love it.
 I also love the Amazon Fire TV and how the Harmony remote can control it using the Harmony hub (the Fire TV is not infrared remote controlled).

 Harmony remotes are all about setting up activities to automate switching on, changing inputs etc. so with one button you can do everything you need to be watching a DVD or watching TV.

 Amazon Fire TV is all about having apps like BBC iPlayer, Plex and, ahem, Kodi.

 However, until now there has been no way to get a Harmony remote to launch specific apps on the Fire TV.
 This is because you could not fix the order apps appear on the Fire TV’s app launcher screen .
 The apps appeared in order of how often they are used which changes all the time so there was no way to create a command sequence (macro) on the Harmony to navigate to a particular app and launch it.